HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

 At nearly every percentile, the amount of bytes third-party scripts ship exceeds that of first-party scripts.
-At the 75th percentile, it appears that third-party script payloads are _twice_ that of first-party scripts.
-At the 90th percentile, it appears that the amount of third-party scripts sent over the wire is nearly _one megabyte_.
+At the 75th percentile, it appears that third-party script payloads are twice that of first-party scripts.
+At the 90th percentile, it appears that the amount of third-party scripts sent over the wire is nearly one megabyte.

 If you find your website's first versus third-party script payloads is similar to the graph above, it is key that you should work with your engineering organization to try and get this number down.
 It can only help your users if you do.